erikdejonge/puffin/README.md

 #### Basics

-Puffin acts by creating a namespace of 3 variables (`lines`, `rows`, `cols`), and then evaluating the given python command.
-It then attempts to intelligently print this result.
+Puffin reads its input and creates 3 variables (`lines`, `rows`, `cols`).
+It then evaluates the given python command and attempts to intelligently print the result.

 lines
     an array of each newline-stripped line of stream